 It is sometimes hard to understand unreserved and total faith in an increasingly secular age.
 Even the most devout cannot return to a time before widespread and public atheism existed.
 This distance makes films about faith even more important.
 Film, like all art, should allow empathy with and understanding of those different from ourselves.
 An honest discussion of belief, though, is wholly incompatible with the widespread cinematic goal of avoiding controversy and division at any cost.
 Outside of the subgenre of uncritically religious movies, religion is seldom seriously addressed, and given Silence’s box office returns, this is understandable if not right or good.

-The concerns of Silence, though, are anything but dated and dead.
+The concerns of Silence are anything but dated and dead.
 Do all people have a right to democracy and human rights or do nations have a right to pursue their own values?
 Is it right to try to convince the oppressed of the importance of Western values of liberty even at the cost of their safety?
 What right does a democratic country have to collaborate with the oppression of dictatorships by recognizing their authority?
 What right does the West have to impose its values?

 It’s striking how seldom art seriously addresses these issues given their obvious and immediate moral importance.
-That Silence thoughtfully and movingly wrestles with them through the lens of seventeenth century Portuguese missionaries in Japan is an immensely impressive achievement.
+That Silence thoughtfully and movingly wrestles with them through the lens of seventeenth-century Portuguese missionaries in Japan is an immensely impressive achievement.

 Dreams is not one of Kurosawa’s best films.
 Kurosawa’s early career produced both more and better films.
 His early films were also shorter.
 1950’s Rashomon, Kurosawa’s first film to achieve widespread international success, is 88 minutes.
 1990’s Dreams is 119.
 The unfortunate dark side of directorial control of film, it seems, is overly long movies.
 But this is a relatively small price to pay.

 Dreams is very little like Kurosawa’s other films.
 Kurosawa’s films, especially his earlier ones, are more narrative than episodic.
 Many are action movies.
 But his later years instilled a newfound contemplativeness.
 1980’s Kagemusha and 1985’s Ran are both samurai epics closer to three hours than two.
-His last film, 1993’s Madadayo (Not Yet), follows the same characters its whole run time, but it’s every but as episodic as Dreams.
+His last film, 1993’s Madadayo (Not Yet), follows the same characters its whole run time, but it’s every bit as episodic as Dreams.

-Scorsese does not borrow from Kurosawa as transparently as Lucas (note the number of wipes in the Star Wars movies), but critics have noted Kurosawa’s influence on Silence.
+Scorsese does not borrow from Kurosawa as transparently as George Lucas (note the number of wipes in the Star Wars movies), but critics have noted Kurosawa’s influence on Silence.
 Ignatiy Vishnevetsky, writing for The A.V.
 Club, notes that “the film’s use of telephoto lenses to stage shots with multiple characters is overtly reminiscent of Kurosawa.”
 Mark Jenkins, reviewing Silence for NPR, though wrongly dismissing Scorsese’s recent films as “flashy trivialities,” rightly finds echoes of the trial in Kurosawa’s Rashomon in Silence and notes the contrast between the acting of “the Westerners [who] go for a more inward approach” and the “stagier, and even comic” acting of “inquisitor Inoue (Issei Ogata) and his translator (Tadanobu Asano),” which seems to reference Kurosawa, “whose period films featured Kabuki-inspired performances.”
 Indeed, the character of Kichijiro and his portrayal by Yosuke Kubozuka both seem to come from Kurosawa.
 Kichijiro has a tragicomic spinelessness and Kobozuka’s acting (especially the way he runs) has a stylized expressiveness that wouldn’t be out of place in Rashomon or Seven Samurai.

 Jenkins claims “the final scene is the most Hollywood thing about the movie,” a “somber and glib” departure from the source novel.
 But Jenkins misses the point when he deploys “Hollywood” as an insult.
 The ending is rather, as Vishnevetsky suggests, a fitting conclusion that finds mystical affirmation through droll subversion.
 Ambiguity is not an intrinsic virtue.
-Silence can breed both productive insight and needless doubt.
+Silence can breed both productive uncertainty and needless equivocation.
 An emphatic ending can be a good thing; it can cut off uninteresting questions.

 While Dreams steps backs from the brink of the apocalypse to impart false hope, Silence achieves a moment of, if not transcendence, at least sublime satisfaction.
 It answers none of the vexing questions the film raises, but it securely gives Scorsese the chance to say something.